To understand divorce and legal separation similarities and differences in-depth, it’s important to define the terms.

 Is there a middle ground that might allow you and your spouse to settle things and decide if you really want to get a divorce?
 Yes, and that is a legal separation, and according to Mydomaine, it works a bit different:

 Unlike divorce, a legal separation does not put an end to the marriage, it enables you to live separately while remaining married.
 During the time you are living apart, you have a court order that outlines the rights and responsibilities of each spouse.

 What Happens If You Decide To Divorce, After All?

 If you are unable to work things out after your separation, the good news is that you’ll have a much easier road ahead.
 It’s important to keep in mind that you are comfortable with what is set on the separation agreement.

 If your case goes to court, a judge is likely to assume that your separation agreement was something you were comfortable with and might carry out the same terms as your divorce agreement.

-No representation is made that the quality of legal services to be performed by Charlotte Christian Law is greater than the quality of legal services performed by other lawyers.
+No representation is made that the quality of legal services to be performed by The Law Offices of Charlotte Christian and Associates is greater than the quality of legal services performed by other lawyers.